KoushikMuthakana/aws-event-driven-datalake/README.md

 1. Raw layer - Easy to replicate specific events on specific days if needed or replay entire state.
 2. Processed layer - Assuming the downstream tasks mostly relay on event types, sub event types and aggregated data (lowest frequency is day).

-#### Detailed Partitioning Strategy
+**Detailed Partitioning Strategy**

-#### Amazon S3 Partitioning
+#### Raw and Processed layer Partitioning

-Amazon S3 serves as the primary storage layer in  data lake.
+-   Amazon S3 serves as the primary storage layer in  data lake.
 Proper partitioning of data stored in S3 can significantly enhance query performance and scalability.

 ##### Partitioning Structure
 - **Event Type:** Top-level directory that segregates data based on the type of event.
 This is useful for quickly narrowing down searches to specific event categories.